fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 ### Using React Context for dependency injection

-The last piece of the sing-in puzzle is to integrate the storage to the <em>useSignIn</em> hook.
+The last piece of the sign-in puzzle is to integrate the storage to the <em>useSignIn</em> hook.
 To achieve this the hook must be able to access token storage instance we have initialized in the <em>App</em> component.
 React [Context](https://reactjs.org/docs/context.html) is just the tool we need for the job.
 Create a directory <i>contexts</i> in the <i>src</i> directory.
 In that directory create a file <i>AuthStorageContext.js</i> with the following content:

 ```javascript
 import React from 'react';